Nexo Office Raided by Bulgarian Police in Wide Investigation

 If you are a loyal follower of our P2P lending reviews, you know by now that we emphasize using every platform’s statistics to get the first impression of its track record.

-On Nexo’s website, you can find some of the main data, however, you won’t find everything.
+On Nexo’s website, you can find some of the main data; however, you won’t find anything substantial.

-This gave us a good opportunity to reach out to Nexo and test their customer support.
+This allowed us to reach out to Nexo and test their customer support.
 Here is what we found out:

 Nexo Promo Code